Arbala-Security/guardicore-import-incidents/README.md

 You will need the following items to enter in the playbook settings during deployment:

-* URL for your Guardicore instance.
+* URL for your Guardicore instance

-* A Username/Password that is a Local Administrator in your Guardicore environment.
+* A Username/Password that is a Local Administrator in your Guardicore environment

-* The Microsoft Sentinel Workspace ID where you want the incidents logged.
+* The Microsoft Sentinel Workspace ID where you want the incidents logged

-* The Primary or Secondary Key to your workspace.
+* The Primary or Secondary Key to your workspace

 #
 ### Setup